cwmacken/videoAmp/readme.md

 #### 4.Describe other possible metadata about these ads and what else you could record about a webpage or about a users

-A lot, the address for one, along with the address’s of all of addresses of the other ads, window.document.getElementsByTagName('iframe')[0].src, for example.
+A lot, the address for one, along with the addresses of all the other ads, window.document.getElementsByTagName('iframe')[0].src, for example.
 Any property in either the pages dom or the other ads doms are open to being recored.
 You would also have access to any of the cookies placed on the current page.

 #### 5.Build a simple node.js API (using Connect/Express, Hapi) with inline documentation to receive this data